Welcome to Workline UK – we offer free advice on essential topics relating to employment and contracts.

 - the Self-employed/Freelancers/Contractors and

-- Employers.
-We also offer a service for Employers who need ongoing or adhoc support from a HR professional but do not need their own HR department - see how The HR Kiosk can help you as employment law gets more complicated and penalties for non-compliance increase.
+Seperately, away from this website, we also offer a paid service for Employers who need ongoing or adhoc support from a HR professional but do not yet have their own HR department - see how The HR Kiosk can help you as employment law gets more complicated and penalties for non-compliance increase.
 We provide value-for-money and pragmatic employment advice and solutions for those awkward time-consuming staffing problems, when you need it.
 And essential employment documents, tailored to your business, that keep you legally compliant!

-Our advice covers the full range of employment/contract issues, except we do not provide advice on careers, CV’s, job hunting, work-experience or training (there are many others who do – see our recommendations below).
+Our advice on this website covers the full range of employment/contract issues, except we do not provide advice on careers, CV’s, job hunting, work-experience or training (there are many others who do – see our recommendations below).

 Looking for career, job-hunting, work-experience, recruitment or training advice?